aws-samples/amazon-managed-service-for-apache-flink-examples/python/IcebergSink/README.md

 #### Deploy and run on Amazon Managed Service for Apache Flink

-1. Make sure you have the 4 required Kinesis Streams
+1. Make sure you have the S3 bucket location for Iceberg warehouse path
 2. Create a Managed Flink application
-3. Modify the application IAM role to allow writing to all the 4 Kinesis Streams
+3. Modify the application IAM role to allow writing to Glue Data catalog and S3 location for the Iceberg table
 4. Package the application: run `mvn clean package` from this directory
 5. Upload to an S3 bucket the zip file that the previous creates in the [`./target`](./target) subdirectory
 6. Configure the Managed Flink application: set Application Code Location to the bucket and zip file you just uploaded
 7. Configure the Runtime Properties of the application, creating the Group ID, Keys and Values as defined in the [application_properties.json](./application_properties.json)
 8. Start the application
-9. When the application transitions to "Ready" you can open the Flink Dashboard to verify the job is running, and you can inspect the data published to the Kinesis Streams, using the Data Viewer in the Kinesis console.
+9. When the application transitions to "Ready" you can open the Flink Dashboard to verify the job is running, and you can inspect the data published to the Iceberg table from Athena or Trino/Spark on EMR.

 ##### Troubleshooting Python errors when the application runs on Amazon Managed Service for Apache Flink